 If you have a chronic illness, you can save energy while cooking by planning meals in advance, doing grocery shopping online, cooking in bulk to freeze, cleaning as you go, splitting the responsibilities, having space to sit or rest, trying one-pot meals, changing your kitchen for your needs, using pre-cut or frozen produce, having the right prep tools and creating simple recipes.

 But there’s a whole lot more where that came from.
 I’ve been trying to optimise my cooking strategy for the last 12 years.
 It’s not just about your everyday hacks – it’s about personalising them for chronic illness.

 So, if you want to know what it takes to eat well and still look after your wellbeing – then this article is going to help you figure out what will work best for you and how to go about it.

-If you can plan your menu once a week it’ll save you so much time, energy and thought that needs to go into cooking.
-It may take a little more mental energy in the beginning – but I promise it’ll be worth it.
+If you can plan a weekly menu – it’ll save you so much time, energy and thought that needs to go into cooking.
+It may take a little more mental energy initially – but I promise it’ll be worth it.

-And I know it may feel a bit overwhelming to plan your entire week's worth of meals – but I have a couple of suggestions that may make it easier:
+I know it may feel a bit overwhelming to plan your entire week's worth of meals – but there are a few ways to make it easier.

-- Invest in a few cookbooks that inspire you to make simple but good food.
+Find a few cookbooks that inspire you to make simple but good food